A Taster

 The cat was a thin hunter, with a fairly evil disposition and the scars of a hundred cat fights to prove it.
 He had been given to them by Inmaculada’s sister with the assurance that he would turn out to be a sleek, gentle addition to the household, but it was not to be.
 The dreadful creature was aloof and disdainful, hated strangers and caught rats and mice in the little granary.
 He would disappear for a couple of days every now and then and return looking as if he had been dragged through a car-wash.
 Inmaculada would have to comb the protesting creature and remove the thistles and burrs that had accumulated during his rovings.

-It was the special friend of Inmaculada.
-She would talk constantly to it when she cooked and pass it little bits of farm bread or a little scrap of food.
+she cooked and pass it little bits of farm bread or a little scrap of food.

 “How’s my little friend today?
 Can you see the sunshine?
 And look, there’s Santos on the hillside.
 He’s a good man, that.
 And are you a good bird?
 Would you like to try a little of my pastry?
 There we are!
 Oh, so you like it?
 Would you like another little bit?
 All right then, but don’t be greedy!”